oqc-community/qat/README.rst

 such as `QASM <https://openqasm.com/>`_, `OpenPulse <https://openqasm.com/language/openpulse.html>`_ and `QIR <https://devblogs.microsoft.com/qsharp/introducing-quantum-intermediate-representation-qir/>`_ against QPU drivers.
-It facilitates the execution of largely-optimised code, converted into abstract pulse-level and hardware-level instructions, which are then transformed and delivered to an appropriate driver.
+It facilitates the execution of largely-optimised code, converted into abstract pulse-level and hardware-level instructions, which are then transformed and delivered to an appropriate driver!

 For the official QAT documentation, please see `QAT <https://oqc-community.github.io/qat>`_.